nprapps/newscast.js/README.md

 ## Newscast.js

-Newscast is library to radically simplify Chromecast web app development.
+Newscast is a library to radically simplify Chromecast web app development.

 * See a [simple example](http://apps.npr.org/newscast/examples/simple/).
 (You'll need a Chromecast, of course.)
 * See a [more complex example](http://apps.npr.org/newscast/examples/messaging/) with bi-directional communcation.